EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism: Introduction

-The primary goal of this work is to build the infrastructure for \emph{scaling up} training and inference of early-exit LLMs.
-This is motivated by the observation that the sizes of early-exit models in prior works are still relatively small.
-The largest early-exit LLM that we are aware of is an OPT model \cite{Zhang2022} with 6.7 billion (6.7B) parameters \cite{DelCorro2023}; in contrast, standard LLMs at much larger scales, e.g.~the 175B GPT-3 \cite{Brown2020}, 530B Megatron-Turing NLG \cite{Smith2022}, 540B PaLM \cite{Chowdhery2022}, or even larger sparsely activated models, have been well trained and deployed in many applications.
-It is an urgent need for the community to truly understand the efficacy of early exiting for LLMs at larger scales, which is indispensable towards making early exiting a useful and practical option in complex scenarios that only sufficiently large LLMs can handle.
+Our primary goal is to build the infrastructure for \emph{scaling up} training and inference of early-exit LLMs.
+This is motivated by the observation that sizes of early-exit models in prior works are still relatively small.
+While the largest early-exit LLM that we are aware of has 13 billion parameters \cite{Varshney2023AcceleratingLI}, standard LLMs at much larger scales, e.g.~the 175B GPT-3 \cite{Brown2020}, 530B Megatron-Turing NLG \cite{Smith2022}, 540B PaLM \cite{Chowdhery2022}, or even larger sparsely activated models, have been well trained and deployed in many applications.
+It is an urgent need for the community to truly understand the efficacy of early exiting for LLMs at larger scales, which is indispensable for making early exiting a useful and practical option in complex scenarios that only sufficiently large LLMs can handle.

-\subsection{Challenges}
+\paragraph{Challenges.}

 The first and foremost question is how to train an early-exit LLM that is too large to fit into the memory of one single device (e.g.~GPU).
-While state-of-the-art frameworks like Megatron-LM \cite{Shoeybi2019,Narayanan2021,Korthikanti2022}, DeepSpeed \cite{Rasley2020DeepSpeedSO,Smith2022}, Mesh-TensorFlow \cite{Shazeer2018Mesh}, Alpa \cite{Zheng2022Alpa}, InternLM \cite{2023internlm}, and many more, support training standard LLMs at large scales with data parallelism and model parallelism (including tensor, sequence and pipeline parallelism), they do not provide native support for early-exit LLMs.
-One particular challenge lies in pipeline parallelism \cite{Narayanan2019,Narayanan2021-PipeDream,Fan2021,Li2021}, which partitions the model along the depth dimension into multiple pipeline stages, connected by limited point-to-point communication between devices; this seems to contradict with early-exit models, as the early-exit training loss is typically an aggregation of losses for multiple (early or final) exits that are now located separately on different pipeline stages.
-Despite the necessity of pipeline parallelism in many scenarios, we are not aware of any implementation that supports training early-exit LLMs with pipeline parallelism.
+While state-of-the-art frameworks like Megatron-LM \cite{Shoeybi2019,Narayanan2021}, DeepSpeed \cite{Rasley2020DeepSpeedSO,Smith2022}, Alpa \cite{Zheng2022Alpa}, and many more, support training standard LLMs at large scales with data parallelism and model parallelism (including tensor, sequence, and pipeline parallelism), they do not provide native support for early-exit LLMs.
+One particular challenge lies in pipeline parallelism \cite{Narayanan2019,Narayanan2021-PipeDream,Fan2021}, which partitions the model along the depth dimension into multiple pipeline stages, connected by limited point-to-point communication between devices; this seems to contradict training early-exit models, as the training objective is typically an aggregation of losses for multiple exits that are now located separately on different pipeline stages.
+Despite the necessity of pipeline parallelism in many scenarios, we are not aware of any implementation that supports training early-exit LLMs with it.